Built For

 - & more

-A next-generation POS built for people who move fast.
+An AI-first POS and hospitality suite built for operators who move fast.

-An AI-first POS ecosystem that combines Electron-based local runtime speed with cloud-ready operations, encrypted backup, multi-site monitoring, and industry-focused workflows.
+An AI-first POS and hospitality operations ecosystem that combines Electron-based local runtime speed with cloud-ready operations, encrypted backup, multi-site monitoring, and industry-focused workflows.

 Built For